antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 ### Normalizing numerical outputs

-The following *LLM example* function "normalizes" outputs that that have numerical values with certain number localization or currency units:
+The following *LLM example* function "normalizes" outputs that have numerical values with certain number localization or currency units:

 ```perl6